dannymhalskar4/Eastvantage-Assignment/README.md

 Start the development server:
 npm run dev

+e] Step 5
-e] The application will be available at: localhost copy localhost link and open in any browser.
+The application will be available at: localhost copy localhost link and open in any browser.